 Skip to main content

-Maui Island in the State of Hawaii has been rushing to integrate large amounts of renewable energy into its utility grid, causing new problems such as excess energy and instability in the power supply.
-To resolve these issues, Hitachi has been making progress on a Smart Grid Demonstration Project there.
+Due to a heavy dependency on fossil fuels as energy sources, the State of Hawaii, U.S., has been rushing to integrate large amounts of renewable energy into its utility grid, causing new trouble, such as excess energy and instability in the power supply.
+Hitachi has been seeking solutions to this challenge through participation in the Japan-U.S. Smart Grid Demonstration Project and through collaborative creation with local partners and volunteers.

 JUMPSmartMaui is an effort to demonstrate the world's latest island style smart grid.
 The project has three objectives: to respond to the growth of EV (electric vehicle) utilization; to stabilize the supply of electricity; and to maximize the use of renewable energy.
 Hitachi is managing this demonstration project to build a smart grid system.